Main Navigation - Mobile

 A. Competitive Foods and Beverages

-All competitive foods must comply with the USDA Smart Snacks in School standards (See Wellness Attachment), as well as all applicable state standards.
-Foods served as part of the Before and Aftercare (child care) programs and clubs must also comply with these nutrition standards unless they are reimbursable under USDA school meals program, in which case they must comply with all applicable USDA standards.
+All competitive foods must comply with the USDA Smart Snacks in School regulation, as well as all applicable state standards.
+The USDA website has a resource guide to Smart Snacks in Schools as well as a Smart Snacks Calculator to help schools identify food items that meet Smart Snacks criteria.
+Foods served as part of the before and aftercare (childcare) programs and clubs must also comply with these nutrition standards unless they are reimbursable under USDA school meals program, in which case they must comply with all applicable USDA standards.

-Competition for food sales with the School Lunch Program is prohibited by the School District’s participation in the federal school lunch program.
-Competition of non-nutritious food sales with the School Lunch Program during the school day is prohibited.
+Competition of non-nutritious food sales with the School Lunch Program during the school day is prohibited by the District’s participation in the federal school lunch program.
 The school principal shall regulate the hours of operation of any vending machine, school store or concession stands.
-The food and beverage products dispensed by vending machines or concession stands operated on campus outside the regular school day shall strive to provide nutritious substitutions for high sugar and fat content items as evaluated by the Food and Nutrition Services Director.
+The food and beverage products dispensed by vending machines or concession stands operated on campus outside the regular school day shall strive to provide a variety of nutritious options, and organizers may consult the director of food and nutrition services.

 B. Other Foods and Beverages Made Available to Students